awsdocs/amazon-eks-user-guide/doc_source/managing-vpc-cni.md

 If the add\-on has an IAM account associated with it, the IAM account is not removed\.

-You can remove the Amazon VPC CNI plugin for Kubernetes add\-on from your `1.18` or later cluster with `eksctl`, the AWS Management Console, or the AWS CLI\.
+You can remove the Amazon VPC CNI plugin for Kubernetes add\-on from your cluster with `eksctl`, the AWS Management Console, or the AWS CLI\.

 ------
 #### [ eksctl ]